 Sikander created her first published print in 1999.
 Initially experimenting with screenprinting, she has since explored such techniques as etching, photogravure, drypoint, and chine collé, often using a computer to reprocess and layer her image digitally.
-For Afloat, Sikander returned to screenprinting, creating a bold, ethereal work inspired by her installations of painted murals layered with translucent drawings.
+For Afloat, Sikander returned to screenprinting, creating a bold, ethereal work inspired by her installations of painting murals layered with translucent drawings.
 She incorporates her recurring motifs, including a headless female figure with trailing tendrils and a smaller female figure in profile.
-The emanating, ornamental dot patterns relate to geometric shapes, in particular the circle, which has spiritual significance in the East.
-Although Afloat appears to comprise multiple overlapping sheets of paper, it is actually printed on both sides of one sheet of semi-transparent Thai Mulberry paper using gradations of color that achieve the look of layered translucency.
+The ornamental dot patterns relate to geometric shapes, in particular the circle, with its spiritual significance of unity and infinity.
+Although Afloat appears to comprise multiple overlapping sheets of paper, it is actually printed on both sides of one sheet of semi-transparent Thai Mulberry paper, using gradations of color that achieve the look of layered translucency.
 “Identity is not a given, but a fluid process that unfolds over time,” Sikander has said, a reflection that addresses the themes of her work, but also applies to the process of printmaking.